-All day efficiency of the transformer depends on their load cycle.
+All-day efficiency of the transformer depends on their load cycle.
 The load cycle of the transformer means the repetitions of load on it for a specific period.

-For example, the distribution transformers are energised for 24 hours, but they deliver very light loads for the major portion of the day, and they do not supply rated or full load, and most of the time the distribution transformer has 50 to 75% load on it.
+For example, the distribution transformers are energized for 24 hours, but they deliver very light loads for the major portion of the day, and they do not supply rated or full load, and most of the time the distribution transformer has 50 to 75% load on it.

 As we know, there are various losses in the transformer such as iron and copper loss.
-The iron loss takes place in the core of the transformer.
+The iron loss takes place at the core of the transformer.
 Thus, the iron or core loss occurs for the whole day in the distribution transformer.